google-research/google-research/smu/query_sqlite.md

     Implementation note of interest: `--bond_lengths_csv` creates a EmpiricalLengthDistribution for each atom type pair. `--bond_lengths` creates a FixedWindowLengthDistribution for each given pair to replace the EmpiricalLengthDistribution

 * `--topology_query_smiles` To do a geometry based search, you then provide a comma separated list of SMILES strings specifying the geometry to search.
-Note that if `--bond_lengths` are not given, this will return the same conformers as `--smiles`.
+Note that if `--bond_lengths` are not given, this will return the same molecules as `--smiles`.

 ### How does this work internally?
-Each conformer is associated with a hydrogen specific stoichiometry.
+Each molecule is associated with a hydrogen specific stoichiometry.
 That is, the number of hydrogens bonded to a heavy atom is part of the atom type.
 So a carbon with no hydrogens is “c” but with two hydrogen is “ch2”.
 Examples:
 * benzene: (ch)6
 * water: (oh2)   (note that the 1 is implicit)
 * ethylene: (ch2)2
 * acrylic acid: (c)(ch)(ch2)(o)(oh)

-In order for a conformer to match a query geometry, the hydrogen specific stoichiometry must match.
-So we locate all the conformers with matching hydrogen specific stoichiometry.
+In order for a molecule to match a query geometry, the hydrogen specific stoichiometry must match.
+So we locate all the molecules with matching hydrogen specific stoichiometry.
 For each one, we run the geometry detection algorithm (with the modified bond lengths from `--bond_lengths`).
-If one of the detected bond topologies is the same as the original geometry given in `--topology_query_smiles`, then the conformer is returned.
+If one of the detected bond topologies is the same as the original geometry given in `--topology_query_smiles`, then the molecule is returned.

 Note that this is not an especially efficient algorithm, but it’s able to reuse exactly the same geometry detection code so that we ensure everything is consistent.

 ## Redetecting Bond Topologies

-Similar to the [geometry based searching](#geometry-based-searching), you can use the modification of allowed bond lengths (via the `--bond_lengths_csv` and `--bond_lengths` arguments) to perform topology sensing on any conformer returned (i.e. from the options in [Simple Indexed Selection](#simple-indexed-selection) )
+Similar to the [geometry based searching](#geometry-based-searching), you can use the modification of allowed bond lengths (via the `--bond_lengths_csv` and `--bond_lengths` arguments) to perform topology sensing on any molecule returned (i.e. from the options in [Simple Indexed Selection](#simple-indexed-selection) )

 * `--redetect_topology` Just specify this flag (in addition to `--bond_lengths_csv`, `--bond_lengths`)

 ## Examples
-Find the record for a specific conformer id.
+Find the record for a specific molecule id.
 ```
 python -m smu.query_sqlite \
 --input_sqlite 20220128_complete.sqlite \